Budget camping gear

 A quiet site on a Friday near the trailhead makes an enjoyable way to bring in the weekend.

-For a summary, here’s a modified primary checklist that works well for camping with three-season based day hiking as the primary activity:
+For a summary, here’s a modified primary checklist that works well for camping with three-season-based day hiking as the primary activity:

 CATEGORY ITEM NOTES

-Gear and clothing for the day Items as needed for the chosen activity This article includes a list of equipment for day hiking.
+Gear and clothing for the day Items as needed for the chosen activity This article includes a list of equipment for budget day hiking.

 Shelter